Drrass/7MinuteWorkoutApp/README.md

 This app is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for personal or commercial purposes.

 # Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to us at [email protected]
+If you have any questions, suggestions, or feedback, please feel free to reach out to us at mehrahimanshu780@gmail.com

 We hope you enjoy using the 7-Minute Workout app and that it helps you achieve your fitness goals.
 Stay active and stay healthy!